lysannef/testingRepo/ibm-jetty-dev/README.md

 The chart deploys pods consuming minimum resources as specified in the resources configuration parameter (default: Memory: 200Mi, CPU: 100m)

 ## PodSecurityPolicy Requirements
 This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
-Choose predefined ibm-restricted-psp PodSecurityPolicy.
+Choose predefined ibm-anyuid PodSecurityPolicy.

 ## Introduction